innative-sdk/innative/README.md

 ### Command Line Utility
 The inNative SDK comes with a command line utility with many useful features for webassembly developers.

-    Usage: innative-cmd [-r] [-c] [-i [lite]] [-u] [-v] [-f FLAG...] [-l FILE] [-L FILE] [-o FILE] [-a FILE] [-d PATH] [-j PATH] [-s [FILE]] [-w [MODULE:]FUNCTION] FILE...
+    Usage: innative-cmd [-r] [-f <FLAG>] [-l <FILE> ... ] [-shared-lib <FILE> ... ] [-o <FILE>] [-serialize [<FILE>]] [-generate-loader] [-v] [-build-sourcemap] [-w <[MODULE:]FUNCTION> ... ] [-sys <MODULE>] [-linker] [-i [lite]] [-u] [-sdk <DIR>] [-obj <DIR>] [-compile-llvm]
-      -r : Run the compiled result immediately and display output.
+      -r -run: Run the compiled result immediately and display output.
 Requires a start function.
-      -f <FLAG>: Set a supported flag to true.
-Flags: sandbox, homogenize, llvm, strict, whitelist, multithreaded, library, noinit, debug, check_stack_overflow, check_float_trunc, check_memory_access, check_indirect_call, check_int_division, disable_tail_call o0, o1, o2, os, o3, fastmath
+      -f -flag -flags <FLAG>: Set a supported flag to true.
+Flags: strict
+        sandbox
+        whitelist
+        multithreaded
+        debug
+        library
+        llvm
+        homogenize
+        noinit
+        check_stack_overflow
+        check_float_trunc
+        check_memory_access
+        check_indirect_call
+        check_int_division
+        disable_tail_call
+        o0
+        o1
+        o2
+        o3
+        os
+        fastmath

-      -l <FILE> : Links the input files against <FILE>, which must be a static library.
+      -l -lib -libs -library <FILE> ... : Links the input files against <FILE>, which must be a static library.
-      -L <FILE> : Links the input files against <FILE>, which must be an ELF shared library.
+      -shared-lib -shared-libs -shared-library <FILE> ... : Links the input files against <FILE>, which must be an ELF shared library.
-      -o <FILE> : Sets the output path for the resulting executable or library.
+      -o -out -output <FILE>: Sets the output path for the resulting executable or library.
-      -a <FILE> : Specifies an alternative linker to use instead of LLD.
-      -d <PATH> : Sets the directory that contains the SDK library and data files.
-      -j <PATH> : Sets the directory for temporary object files and intermediate compilation results.
-      -e <MODULE> : Sets the environment/system module name.
-Any functions with the module name will have the module name stripped when linking with C functions.
-      -s [<FILE>] : Serializes all modules to .wat files. <FILE> can specify the output if only one module is present.
+      -serialize [<FILE>]: Serializes all modules to .wat files in addition to compiling them. <FILE> can specify the output if only one module is present.
-      -w <[MODULE:]FUNCTION> : whitelists a given C import, does name-mangling if the module is specified.
-      -g : Instead of compiling immediately, creates a loader embedded with all the modules, environments, and settings, which compiles the modules on-demand when run.
+      -generate-loader: Instead of compiling immediately, creates a loader embedded with all the modules, environments, and settings, which compiles the modules on-demand when run.
+      -v -verbose: Turns on verbose logging.
-      -c : Assumes the input files are actually LLVM IR files and compiles them into a single webassembly module.
+      -build-sourcemap: Assumes input files are ELF object files or binaries that contain DWARF debugging information, and creates a source map from them.
+      -w -whitelist <[MODULE:]FUNCTION> ... : whitelists a given C import, does name-mangling if the module is specified.
+      -sys -system <MODULE>: Sets the environment/system module name.
+Any functions with the module name will have the module name stripped when linking with C functions
+      -linker: Specifies an alternative linker executable to use instead of LLD.
-      -i [lite]: Installs this SDK to the host operating system.
+      -i -install [lite]: Installs this SDK to the host operating system.
 On Windows, also updates file associations unless 'lite' is specified.
-      -u : Uninstalls and deregisters this SDK from the host operating system.
+      -u -uninstall: Uninstalls and deregisters this SDK from the host operating system.
-      -v : Turns on verbose logging.
+      -sdk -library-dir <DIR>: Sets the directory that contains the SDK library and data files.
+      -obj -obj-dir -object-dir -intermediate-dir <DIR>: Sets the directory for temporary object files and intermediate compilation results.
+      -compile-llvm

 Example usage:

     innative-cmd your-module.wasm
     innative-cmd -r your-module.wasm
-    innative-cmd yourfile.wat -f debug o3 -r
+    innative-cmd yourfile.wat -flag debug o3 -run
     innative-cmd your-library.wasm -f library

 ## Building